danamurray/RepData_PeerAssessment1/PA1_template.md

 After reading the data
 there is a bit of preprocessing to obtain the total number of steps per day, as well as the average number of steps per five minute interval, averaged over days.

-The interval identifiers, such as 125 and 1345, which signify the times 01:25 and 13:45, are converted to decimal hours after midnight.
+The interval identifiers, such as 125 and 1345, which signify the times 01:25 and 13:45, are used to introduce a more easliy interpretable variable, the decimal hours after midnight.